heyx3/Bplus.jl/docs/Vec.md

 Unfortunately, one awesome Julia feature that `Vec` doesn't support well is broadcasting.
 Broadcasting operators will treat `Vec` as a 1D array, which is good, but the output will be an actual array (`Vector`), which is bad.
 This can hopefully be improved in the future.

+An interesting note about Julia's multidimensional array literals: normally they would notice that `Vec` is an `AbstractVector` and treat it as an extra dimension.
+For example, a literal matrix of `v3f` would become a 3D array of Float32, with 3 Z-slices.
+However, the relevant functions (`hcat`, `vcat`, and `hvncat`) are overloaded to prevent this, so that a matrix literal of `Vec` stays a matrix of `Vec`.

 ## Ranges

 Julia lets you specify number ranges with the colon syntax: `all_one_digit_numbers = 0:9`.
 You can do the same with `Vec` to create multidimensional ranges.